 6. Widgets for Plots

 Interactive widgets are especially helpful for selecting data to plot.
-We can use the same @interact
+We can use the same @interact decorator with functions that visualize our data:

 Here, cufflinks+plotly combination is used to make an interactive plot with interactive IPython widget controls.

-If the plot was a little slow to update, we can use @interact_manual
+If the plot was a little slow to update, we can use @interact_manual which requires a button for updating.

 7. Qgrid